skttl/konstrukt-documentation/api/child-collection-groups.md

 #### AddChildCollectionGroup(string name, string icon, Lambda childCollectionGroupConfig = null) : *KonstruktChildCollectionGroupConfigBuilder*

 Adds a child collection group to the current collection with the given name and icon.
-See the [Child Collections Group API documentation](child-collection-groups.md) for more info.

 ```csharp
 // Example